Aug 2017 – ongoing

 When – when should we begin to get user feedback?

-Together with my dev team we built an MVP version of the system based on our understanding of other marketplaces.
+Together with my dev team we built an MVP version of the system based on our understanding of other websites that sell domain names.
 Feedback from our users was being obtained either through surveys or direct conversations with our sellers and buyers.

 Why – why does our product solve the problem?

-The marketplace was built to help people find domain names for their businesses.
+The website was built to help people find domain names for their businesses.
 Brandpa do that and, on the top of that, provides great service to both our sellers and buyers.

 My involvement: I did user and market research.
 I was responsible for designing, running and analysing our surveys.
 I was also speaking to our potential users directly and, based on their feedback, incorporating it into our future work.